 A simple way to determine your prices is to add your total direct materials costs together with your total direct labour costs.
 Also, include your total manufacturing overhead costs that you incurred during the period to determine your total product costs.

-Be aware that if you’re aiming to sell to outlets and to set up an e-commerce site, then your e-commerce price points must match the retail prices the outlet sets.
+Be aware that if you’re aiming to sell to outlets and to set up an e-commerce site, then your e-commerce price points must match the retail prices that the outlet has set.

-There are many ways to raise the finance when you decide to start a handbag line.
+There are many ways to raise finance when you decide to start a handbag line.

 Perhaps your family and friends will be giving or lending you the money.
 You may even be considering a crowdfunding campaign which will raise funds by pre-selling your items.